mongodb/specifications/source/transactions/tests/README.rst

-A driver that implements support for sharded transactions MUST also run these tests against a MongoDB sharded cluster with multiple mongoses and **server version 4.1.6 or later**.
-Including multiple mongoses (and initializing the MongoClient with multiple mongos seeds!) ensures that mongos transaction pinning works properly.
+A driver that implements support for sharded transactions MUST also run these tests against a MongoDB sharded cluster with multiple mongoses and **server version 4.1.7 or later**.
+Some tests require initializing the MongoClient with multiple mongos seeds to ensures that mongos transaction pinning and the recoveryToken works properly.

 Load each YAML (or JSON) file using a Canonical Extended JSON parser.